openstack/openstack-manuals/doc/cli-reference/source/ironic.rst

   'interface' and 'step', and optional key 'args'.
 This argument must be specified (and is only valid) when setting provision-state to 'clean'.

+``--wait [WAIT_TIMEOUT]``
+  Wait for a node to reach the expected state.
+Not supported for 'abort'.
+Optionally takes a timeout in seconds.
+The default value is 0, meaning no timeout.
+  Fails if the node reaches an unexpected stable state, a failure state or a state with last_error set.

 .. _ironic_node-set-target-raid-config: